-Dear Sir
+Dear Madam

-TOWN AND COUNTRY PLANNING ACT 1990 (SECTION 78)

-APPEAL BY BURTON AND SOUTH DERBYSHIRE COLLEGE

-LAND SOUTH OF FOREST SCHOOL STREET, ROLLESTON ON DOVE,

-STAFFORDSHIRE - APPLICATION REF: P/2012/00636
+TOWN AND COUNTRY PLANNING ACT 1990 - SECTION 78 APPEAL BY BURTON AND SOUTH DERBYSHIRE COLLEGE LAND SOUTH OF FOREST SCHOOL STREET, ROLLESTON ON DOVE, STAFFORDSHIRE - APPLICATION REF: P/2012/00636

-- 1. I am directed by the Secretary of State to say that consideration has been given to the report of the Inspector, Terry G Phillimore MA MCD MRTPI, who held an inquiry between 4 and 6 March 2014 in relation to your client's appeal under Section 78 of the Town and Country Planning Act 1990 against the decision of East Staffordshire Borough Council (the Council) to refuse the grant of outline planning permission for up to 100 residential units and associated open space with all matters of detail reserved in accordance with application reference P/2012/00636, dated 24 May 2012. - 2.
-The appeal was recovered for the Secretary of State's determination on 20 March 2014, in pursuance of section 79 of, and paragraph 3 of Schedule 6 to, the Town and Country Planning Act 1990, because the appeal involves proposals which raise important or novel issues of development control, and/or legal difficulties.
+- 1. I am directed by the Secretary of State to say that consideration has been given to the report of the Inspector, Terry G Phillimore MA MCD MRTPI, who held a public inquiry between 4 and 6 March 2014 in relation to your client's appeal under Section 78 of the Town and Country Planning Act 1990 against the decision of East Staffordshire Borough Council ('the Council') to refuse the grant of outline planning permission for up to 100 residential units and associated open space, in accordance with application reference P/2012/00636, dated 24 May 2012. - 2.
+The appeal was recovered for the Secretary of State's determination on 20 March 2014, in pursuance of section 79 of, and paragraph 3 of Schedule 6 to, the Town and Country Planning Act 1990, because the appeal involves proposals which raise important or novel issues of development control, and/or legal difficulties. - 3.
+The Secretary of State issued his decision in respect of the above appeal in his letter dated 15 December 2014.
+That decision letter was the subject of an application to the High Court and was subsequently quashed by order of the Court dated 1 May 2015.
+The appeal therefore falls to be re-determined by the Secretary of State.

-Inspector's recommendation
+Inspector's recommendation and summary of the decision

-3. The Inspector recommended that the appeal be allowed and planning permission granted subject to conditions.
-For the reasons given below, the Secretary of State disagrees with the Inspector's recommendation and refuses permission.
+4. The Inspector recommended that the appeal be allowed and planning permission granted subject to conditions.
+For the reasons given below, the Secretary of State agrees with the Inspector's conclusions, except where stated, and with his recommendation.
+He has therefore decided to allow the appeal and grant outline planning permission, subject to conditions.
 A copy of the Inspector's report (IR) is enclosed.
 All references to paragraph numbers, unless otherwise stated, are to that report.